oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 - Click on the update button to save your changes

 You'll see the changes reflected in the window.
-If you made any changes which caused syntax errors then you'll get an error message and the changes will be discarded.
+If you made any changes which caused syntax errors then you'll get an error message and the changes will be discarded, in that case re-edit the config map, being careful to only change the `My Shop` text.

 ![Config Maps updated details](images/config-map-updated-details.png)